OLC-Bioinformatics/ConFindr/README.md

 - Number subsamples (-n): Number of times to subsample.
 More is generally better, although more time-consuming.
 Default is 5.
 - Kmer size (-k): Kmer size to use.
 Default is 31.
 Other values may make results extremely unreliable.
 USE WITH CAUTION.
 - Subsample depth (-s): Depth to subsample to.
 Default is 20.
 Higher values increase sensitivity, but also false positive rate.
+- Kmer cutoff (-c): Number of times a kmer has to be seen before it's considered to be trustworthy.
+Default value 2.
 #### Example Usages

 Detect contamination on any fastq files within fastq folder, outputs results to outputname.csv, and uses database.fasta